-Public transportation is a critical service requiring regional planning and coordination.
-As cities and communities continue to attract more people, demand for appealing and viable public transit alternatives for commuters will grow.
+Public transportation is a critical service that warrants regional consideration.
+As cities and communities continue to attract more people, demand for appealing and viable public transit alternatives for commuters continues to grow.

 Municipal transit system providers face changing mobility preferences and shifts to regional economies that can make planning and forecasting transit services at the local level challenging.

 In addition, the following considerations are worth examining at a regional level:

 - The number of daily transit trips in the region has increased by nearly 9,000 since 2005, while the number of automobile trips has increased by about 236,000.
 That is one transit trip for every 26 automobile trips.

 - Population impacts on our infrastructure and services may become more pronounced.
 For example, the regional forecast for 2020 population is 1.5 million and by 2065, this is expected to reach 3 million people, with 2 million people in the city of Edmonton and 1 million people in the region.